-Kim Kardashian Punches Kourtney Kardashian In Latest ‘KUWTK’ Clip
+Kim Kardashian Punches Sister Kourtney In Latest ‘KUWTK’ Clip

 “She’s not throwing around a handbag anymore that’s for sure,” one viewer wrote, referencing the sisters’ notable fight back in 2007.

-“Yea man Kim got hands,” another commenter applauded.
+“Yea man Kim got hands,” a fourth commenter applauded.

-While neither Kim nor Kourtney has explained why the fight took place, the two have been at odds with each other for several seasons.
+Although neither Kim nor Kourtney has explained why the fight took place, the two have been at odds with each other for a while now.
 Last season, the sisters came to blows after they had several disagreements on how to run their daughters’ — North West and Penelope Disick, respectively — Candy Land-themed birthday party.

 Kourtney has also argued with Kim about not wanting the cameras around all the time.
 Although she has been with KUWTK for several seasons, Kourtney reportedly now feels that the cameras don’t need to be involved in every moment of her day-to-day life.
-The need for more privacy is what reportedly led Kourtney to keep her distance from the show after the latest season airs.
-She said last year that she was taking a break from the show to focus more on being a mother to her three children.
+The need for more privacy is what reportedly leads Kourtney to keep her distance from the show after the latest season airs.
+She said last year that she was taking a break from the series to focus more on being a mother to her three children.

-Kendall Jenner also hinted earlier this year that the new season of Keeping Up will be an explosive one.
-The model didn’t go into detail, but said on The Ellen DeGeneres Show that Kourtney’s unwillingness to share her life on-camera will be a theme in the new season.
+Kendall Jenner also hinted earlier this year that the new season of Keeping Up with the Kardashians will be an explosive one.
+The model didn’t go into detail but said on The Ellen DeGeneres Show that Kourtney’s unwillingness to share her life on-camera will be a theme in the new season.